 Oldman’s exaggerated delivery of several other lines in the movie have also made them memorable and repeated in pop culture, most notably, “I haven’t got time for this Mickey Mouse bullshit!”

 “EVERYONE!” is sometimes used as a humorous response to a real-life or online conversation in which the word everyone has been already used without context to the meme.
 Example:

 “Everyone is coming over to the house at 6:00 PM this evening.”

-Although exactly when Stansfield’s quotations became memetic is uncertain, Google Insights shows a sharp rise in searches for “the professional everyone” in the first half of 2009:
+Although exactly when Stansfield’s quotations became memetic is uncertain, Google Insights shows a sharp rise in searches for “the professional everyone” in May of 2011: